MewsSystems/gitbook-pos-api/operations/healthcheck.md

   }
 }
 ```

+A resource object representing the health status of an API.

 | Property | Type | Contract | Description |
 | :-- | :-- | :-- | :-- |